dannygelman1/ConceptCove/README.md

 - firebaseService.ts - file encapsualtes all the firebase logic in my app.
 This is used for authentication and image storage.

 ### Backend (typescript, Nest.js)
-My api is organized into games, boxes, and user_boxes:
+My api is organized into users, concepts, and images:
  - `users` - to access the site you need to make an account, so this handles all logic around creating/querying users
  - `concepts` - each user will own multiple concepts, so this handles all the logic around creating/editing/querying concepts
  - `images` - each concept has at most one image associated with it, so this handles all the logic around creating/querying images

+#### Quries/Mutations
 Here are the queries and mutations:
 - users
   - queries